pcre2build(3) — Linux manual page

 used.
 Instead, a program called pcre2_dftables is compiled and

-the default locale of your C run-time system.
-This method of
+default locale of your C run-time system.
+This method of replacing

-replacing the tables does not work if you are cross compiling,
+the tables does not work if you are cross compiling, because

-because pcre2_dftables needs to be run on the local host and
+pcre2_dftables needs to be run on the local host and therefore not

-you will have to do so "by hand".
-There may also be other reasons
+will have to do so "by hand".
+There may also be other reasons for

-for creating tables manually.
-To cause pcre2_dftables to be
+creating tables manually.
+To cause pcre2_dftables to be built on

-built on the local host, run a normal compiling command, and then
+the local host, run a normal compiling command, and then run the

-run the program with the output file as its argument, for
+program with the output file as its argument, for example:

 cc src/pcre2_dftables.c -o pcre2_dftables